 Marketing automation has been around for a while, but some companies are still struggling to make it deliver real business value.
 If you’ve got a clear strategy and organised actionable marketing data, it may be a lack of the right skills, processes, and ways of working that is slowing down your marketing automation team.

 Marketing automation is not only about technology

 Modern marketing requires developing IT environments and systems, and marketing professionals need — besides the ability to think creatively and in business terms — a certain level of technical understanding.
-They also need to be able to think beyond separate campaign messages, and instead consider wider logical processes that combine personalized messages, channels, and goals.
+They also need to be able to think beyond separate campaign messages and instead consider wider logical processes that combine personalised messages, channels, and goals.

 Deploying the technology is only one step of the journey in making great marketing automation.
 This step is — or should be — followed by continuous processes that aim to make it a significant factor in the company’s success.